-On February 29, 2008, the U.S. Department of Health and Human Services issued a formal Request for Proposal (RFP-BARDA-08015) for an "Anthrax Recombinant Protective Antigen (rPA) Vaccine for the Strategic National Stockpile", which includes a requisition for 25 million doses of an rPA anthrax vaccine.
+On February 29, 2008, the U.S. Department of Health and Human Services (DHHS) issued a formal Request for Proposal (RFPBARDA-0801 5) for an "Anthrax Recombinant Protective Antigen (rPA) Vaccine for the Strategic National Stockpile", which includes a requisition for 25 million doses of an rPA anthrax vaccine.
 We submitted a response to this solicitation on July 31, 2008.
-While the U.S. Department of Health and Human Services ("DHHS") has stated that it intends to make an award under the solicitation by the end of 2008, a third party bidder has filed a protest with the US Government Accounting Office challenging the decision of the DHHS to eliminate that bidder from further consideration under the solicitation, and it is unclear whether this protest will result in a delay to the timing of any award under the solicitation or otherwise have an adverse effect on the solicitation process.
+While the original solicitation indicated that an award would be made by December 31, 2008, DHHS subsequently delayed the award date because, among other things, of a protest filed by a bidder that had been eliminated from further consideration under the solicitation.
+The U.S. General Accounting Office subsequently denied that protest, and based on correspondence we have received from DHHS, we believe that an award may be made in the first quarter of 2009.
+Nevertheless, there can be no assurance that DHHS will not again extend the time line for issuing an award.